ndmd23/med_pilot/README.md

 Recently, I tried out Github Copilot.
 A revelation!
 With its recommendations of the correct syntax in autocomplete, you dont have to look up boilerplate code or having to type it out.
 As a result, it saves time.
 Time, which my collegues working in the clinics miss!

 I do not want to start my medical work bound by repetitive reporting.
 But the implementations of a medical copilot seem to be a few years off!
-Hindered by a top-down approach, with millions of dollars of a pricetag.
+Hindered by a top-down approach, with millions of dollars as a pricetag.
 And delayed by bureaucracy.

 ### Goal